More About Search Engine Optimisation:

 When we create a new website, we make sure to consider search engine friendly design and architecture before and during the actual development of the website.
 Almost all template-based websites are tough to re-engineer for SEO.

-A good design from the start will save you a lot of time and money.
+A good responsive design from the start will save you a lot of time and money.
 In most cases it will put you ahead of a considerable number of your competitors.
 In most cases a high performing design for SEO is also a user friendly design.